GarimaGupta107/SimpleLinearRegression/README.md

 ## Dataset:

-The following datasets is used for the project:
+The following dataset is used for the project:
 * Salary_dataset.csv : Contains only one input column and one output column.

 ## Requirements: